Yerevan-Avia: History

 Yerevan-Avia was established in 1992 under the initiative and direct participation of the Mayor of Yerevan, Mr. Hambartsum Galstyan.
 It became the first cargo airline in Armenia with privately owned aircraft.
 From its inception, the company managed to prepare highly qualified flight crews in a short period of time, as well as, technical and engineering ground personnel trained entirely by recognized training institutions.
 The majority of the necessary aircraft maintenance was being performed at their home base.

 Destinations

 Yerevan-Avia started off with flights to CIS countries, and later on, was extended to France, Germany, Bulgaria, Italy, the Netherlands, Belgium, China, India, Zaire, Congo, Kenya, Egypt, and Australia.
 Its aircraft have been to more than 35 countries.

 Fleet

-As of August 2006, the Yerevan-Avia fleet includes:
+As of August 2006, the Yerevan-Avia fleet included: